kellydinneen/nginx-sphinx/README.md

 ## Notes for Future Iterations

-### Improving performance
+### Improve Resilience of Parsing Functionality
-The current parsing functionality uses a synchronous function from the `grok-js` npm module.
-This creates a bottleneck when parsing nginx logs into JSON so that longer logs can take several minutes to process.
-A first priority for the next iteration of this project is to debug an asynchronous implementation of parsing to speed this process.
-Alternatively, and perhaps optimally, [Node streams](https://nodejs.org/api/stream.html) can be researched and implemented so that reading of source file, parsing, and writing of JSON file can happen in parallel.
+To solve performance issues caused by the synchronous use of regular expressions, a simpler parsing logic was implemented using basic string and array methods.
+This makes the app sufficiently fast, but the parsing funtionality is no longer dynamic enough to handle even slight changes in the format of the incoming logs.
+To improve the resilience of the app, a next iteration of this project could return to the use of regex in combination with [Node streams](https://nodejs.org/api/stream.html), so that reading of source file, parsing, and writing of JSON file can happen in parallel.

 ### Refining the UI
 Error handling can be made more robust for a variety of CLI input issues, and the handling of user arguments can be made more dynamic (e.g. to handle a variety of date inputs for queries).
 Additionally, the CLI styling can be further enhanced via the selection of a custom app color scheme.
 Ideally, some amount of user experience research should be undertaken with users of Nginx to ensure that the current command selection is aligned with user needs.